LucaCappelletti94/diesel-builders/README.md

 It additionally offers ergonomic APIs for getting/setting column values and associated builders and models, and [`serde`](https://github.com/serde-rs/serde) support.

 This library is transparent in terms of backends and should work for any Diesel backend.
+In the README and tests, we use `SQLite` for simplicity.

 ## Installation